 Click Here for tab for She Will Be Loved

-She Will Be Loved is one of the songs that first helped to put Maroon 5 on the map.
-Written by singer Adam Levine, it went 4x platinum with over 4 million copies sold in the US alone, which is an incredible mark to hit for a debut release.
+She Will Be Loved is one of the songs that first put Maroon 5 on the map.
+Written by singer Adam Levine, it went 4x Platinum with over 4 million copies sold in the US alone, which is an incredible mark to hit for a debut release.
 The song is quite toned down and more mellow when compared to some others on the list, so, you can strategically work this into your set to break up the pace and provide a palette reset for the audience.

 The song uses some staccato fingerpicked chords through the intro and verse before opening up on the chorus.
-There is nothing too technically demanding about it, but if you’re having trouble singing while playing you can always convert the fingerpicking into strummed chords.
+There is nothing too technically demanding about it, but if you’re having trouble singing while playing, you can always convert the fingerpicking into strummed chords.

 Simple Man by Lynard Skynard